Last Updated on June 8, 2023

 An MSP can help staffing agencies operate and grow by exposing them to more opportunities.
 Managed service providers can also make the process of finding and matching candidates more efficient.
 As MSPs serve as intermediaries, they can help clarify job openings, requirements, and employers’ minimum and preferred qualifications.

 MSPs can use VMS software to sort through the number of openings different employers have.
 A staffing agency no longer has to do this by themselves or devote staff that spends hours on finding out whether positions are available.
 Staffing agencies that are just starting out and do not have a lot of established relationships with employers can get their foot in the door with an MSP.

-An MSP can bring in knowledge, expertise, manpower, and resources that growing staffing agencies don’t have yet.
+An MSP can bring in knowledge, expertise, manpower, and resources that growing staffing vendors don’t have yet.
 These advantages can help them compete with larger staffing agencies and those agencies with established histories of success with employers.
 An MSP can even form as a branch of an established staffing firm, giving other firms access to some of that expertise.